ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ## Keyboard Emulation

-There are several ways to implement a bot application with emulator of input devices.
+There are several ways to develop a bot application, which is based on emulator of input devices.

-First possibility is to write an application for Arduino board with all bot algorithms on C++ language.
-You can upload this application to the board.
-The bot is launched when you connect this board to a computer.
-This way is appropriate to implement a blind clicker bot.
-This kind of bot simulates keystrokes with fixed time delays in the infinite loop and it does not have any information about a state of game application.
-But if you want to make a bot, which able to analyze game state, you should choose another approach.
-The problem is Arduino board itself does not have any possibility to access the screen device or memory of the game process.
+The first possibility is to implement all bot's algorithms into the application for Arduino board.
+When you upload this application to the device, the bot is ready to work.
+It will be launched automatically each time when you connect the board to a computer.
+This way is appropriate to get a blind clicker bot.
+This kind of bot simulates user actions with fixed time delays in the infinite loop.
+It does not have any information about a game state.
+But if you want to make a bot, which is able to analyze what happens, you should choose another approach.
+The problem is Arduino board itself does not have any possibility to access the screen device or memory of the game process to get any information about it.

-Second way is to write an application for Arduino board, which is able to receive commands via [serial port](https://en.wikipedia.org/wiki/Serial_port) and simulate keystrokes according to these commands.
-In this case we can implement a clicker bot application, which analyzes a picture of the game window and performs appropriate actions with a keyboard emulator.
+Second way is to write an application for Arduino board, which is able to receive commands via [serial port](https://en.wikipedia.org/wiki/Serial_port) and simulate user actions according to these commands.
+In this case we can implement a clicker bot application, which analyzes a picture of the game window and performs appropriate actions with an emulator.
 We will consider this way here as more universal and flexible one.

+Our first example Arduino application simulates keyboard actions according to the received bytes.
+It just receives bytes via serial interface and send them back as keypress actions.

-This is an application for Arduino board with the [`keyboard.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard.ino) name:
+This is source code of the [`keyboard.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard.ino) application:
 ```C++
 #include <Keyboard.h>